FatihKoz/DisposableSpecial/README.md

 Even though the forms and routes are tested with possible scenarios, there is no much here I can offer you to solve hosting/redirection/certificate related issues.
 Sorry about that.

 ## Release / Update Notes

+06.MAR.22

+* Module is now only compatible with php8 and laravel9
+* All module blades changed to provide better support mobile devices
+* Module helpers updated to meet new core requirements
+* Module controller and services updated to meet new core requirements
+* Some more failsafe checks added to cover admin/user errors
+* Tour Progress widget now checks the flown legs order along with progress ratio

 01.MAR.22